Skip to content

 Apprenticeship

-This typically takes about 12 months to complete as a mix of learning on the job and study.
+These typically take from 1 to 3 years to complete, and are a mix of learning on the job and off-site study.

 Entry requirements